Hermann Hauser, 1931 guitar

 Aaron Green, luthier

-Here are five selections from the CD played on various vintage instruments from Aaron Green’s Vintage Classical Guitars.
+Here are several selections from the CD played on the ’31 Hauser as well as various vintage instruments from Aaron Green’s Vintage Classical Guitars.